ridermw/hi-code/LinkedList.md

 }
 ```

 - **Time Complexity**: O(n) where n is the number of nodes.
-We traverse the list twice: once to find the nth node and once to remove it (in a single pass approach, it's still O(n) with two pointers).
+We advance one pointer by n steps, then move both pointers together to the end (overall linear time).
 - **Space Complexity**: O(1) - only uses two pointers, no extra data structures.

 ---